Maksim-Deshkov/airbusshipdetection/README.md

 # Airbus-Ship-Detection-Challenge Introduction

 Abstract: this repo includes a pipeline using tf.keras for training UNet for the problem of ships detection.
+Also it include many little problems which I did not have time to fix X)
 **I used notebooks/train.ipynb as a main file for work.
 As for me, notebook is better for understanding, cause it's sectioned and named ;)**
 *Also, I explained and commented most of the steps, since this test is designed more for training - therefore, I recommend considering it the ipynb notebook*
 *+ I've had a problem with testing, for some reason the saved model does not work correctly in model with dice coefficient.
 I didn't have enough time to fix the problem: Model testing (with dice coeff) works only in train notebook*